varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Let's start ADE and install / update deps

 * First things first, let's make sure everything is ready to go.
-* Now is a good time to hit pause on the video make sure you have intalled the requirements.
+* Now is a good time to hit pause on the video make sure you have installed the requirements.
 * Install ADE as per Autoware Instructions.
 * Now were going to update the system, install ROS dashing, and a couple tools.